 Chickweed contains various chemical components that may assist the body in different ways.
-Here are a few of the benefits you can get from it:
+Here are some benefits you can get from it:

-- Aids in digestion and weight loss.
-Chickweed functions as both a mild laxative and a diuretic, helping rid the body of toxic substances.
-In traditional Indian medicine, it is used as a preventive measure for obesity.
-Studies show that the intake of chickweed had positive effects on food consumption behavior, adiposity index and body weight in mice.4
+• Aids in digestion and weight management.
+Chickweed functions as both a mild laxative and a diuretic, helping rid the body of toxic substances.7 In traditional Indian medicine, it is used as a preventive measure for obesity.
+Studies show that the intake of chickweed had positive effects on food consumption behavior, adiposity index and body weight in mice.8

-- Functions as an expectorant.
-Chickweed may help ease respiratory conditions, such as tuberculosis, whooping cough and the flu.
-It soothes the bronchial tubes and the lungs to help expel mucus or phlegm.
-This is due to its saponin content, which is noted to facilitate the breakup of the secretions from the membranes.10
+• Functions as an expectorant.
+Chickweed may soothe the bronchial tubes and the lungs to help expel mucus or phlegm.9 This is due to its saponin content, which is noted to facilitate the breakup of the secretions from the membranes.10

-- May help minimize inflammation.
+• May help minimize inflammation.
 People affected by rheumatoid arthritis can use this herb to help ease inflammation in their joints and relieve the pain caused by this condition.
-Chickweed poultice can also be used in relieving eye inflammation and conjunctivitis.6
+Chickweed poultices can also be used in relieving eye inflammation and conjunctivitis.11

-- Aids in wound healing.
-This herb has been used to promote wound healing and prevent infections through its antiseptic and antifungal properties.7
+• Aids in wound healing.
+This herb has been used to promote wound healing and ease infections through its antiseptic and antifungal properties.12

 Here’s How You Can Use the Chickweed Plant

-- As a poultice.
-Chickweeds can be crushed and directly applied to bruises and aching body parts to help remove tension or lessen inflammation.
+• As a poultice.
+Chickweeds can be crushed and directly applied to bruises and aching body parts to help ease tension or lessen inflammation.13

-- As a compress.
-You can soak a pad with chickweed decoction and apply it to aching joints to relieve pain.
+• As a compress.
+You can apply it to aching joints and muscles to relieve pain.14

-- As an infused oil.
-Infused chickweed oil can be added to bathwater to help alleviate the symptoms of eczema.
-It can also be used as a topical medication for insect bites and other skin conditions to help minimize itchiness.
+• As an infused oil.
+Infused chickweed oil can be added to bathwater to help alleviate the symptoms of eczema.15 It can also be used as a topical medication for insect bites and other skin conditions to help minimize itchiness.16

-- As a decoction.
+• As a decoction.
 Chickweed decoction can be used to help with constipation.
 To make a decoction, boil 3 heaping tablespoons of chickweed leaves in 1 quart of water.
-Take this decoction every three hours or until your constipation disappears.9
+Take this decoction every three hours or until your constipation disappears.17

 How to Grow and Control Your Own Chickweed Supply

-While this herb can grow in open areas even when they're not planted, you can also plant your own chickweed to ensure that you have enough supply.
-However, you have to control its growth because it's easy for the herb to spread and dominate a large area of your garden.
-Here is a step-by-step guide for planting and growing your own chickweed:11
+While this herb can grow in open areas even when it's not planted, you can also plant your own chickweed to ensure that you have enough supply.
+However, you have to control its growth because it spreads easily and can dominate a large area of your garden.
+Here is a step-by-step guide for planting and growing your own chickweed:19

-- Rake up the area in the early spring, removing sticks, stones and other materials that may interfere with the chickweed’s growth.
+• In the spring, remove sticks, stones and other materials that may interfere with the chickweed’s growth.

-- If compost is available, add a two-inch layer of compost to the plant bed to help the chickweed grow better.
+• If compost is available, add a 2-inch layer of compost to the plant bed to help the chickweed grow better.
 Create planting troughs with 5-inch divisions between each trough.
 Water the bed thoroughly and wait for it to drain.

-- Scatter 3 chickweed seeds for every inch in the planting troughs.
+• Scatter three chickweed seeds for every inch in the planting troughs.
 Cover the seeds with 1/4 inch of soil and mist with water.

 Try This Chickweed Tea Recipe

 As an herbal tea, chickweed can help alleviate body pains and certain conditions.
-Some of chickweed tea’s benefits include flushing out excess water, toxins and harmful chemicals from the body, aiding in weight loss, functioning as a mild laxative and relieving mild respiratory problems.
-Here is a guide on how you can make your own chickweed tea:12
+Some of chickweed tea’s benefits include flushing out excess water, toxins and harmful chemicals from the body, functioning as a mild laxative, aiding in weight management and relieving mild respiratory problems.20,21 Here is a guide on how you can make your own chickweed tea:22

 Make Your Own Infused Chickweed Oil for Everyday Use

 Chickweed is also available in essential oil form.
 It’s usually mixed with other herbs, but is also available as pure chickweed oil.
 While people typically buy the pure oil variety, you can make your own infused chickweed oil.
 This infused oil can be used topically to help relieve inflamed areas.
-It may also be added to bath water, which is ideal for individuals who are allergic to other essential oils.13 The website Learning Herbs gives you a step-by step-guide in making infused chickweed oil:14
+It may also be added to bathwater, which is ideal for individuals who are allergic to other essential oils.23 The website Learning Herbs gives you a step-by step-guide in making infused chickweed oil:24

 Infused Chickweed Oil

-- Place the mixture on top of a double boiler or improvise by placing a bowl on top of a pan and putting about 2 inches of water in it.
+4. Place the mixture on top of a double boiler or improvise by placing a bowl on top of a pan that has about 2 inches of water in it.
 Bring the water to a boil and then reduce to a simmer.
 Stir the oil occasionally until the oil is warm to the touch.

-- Allow the mixture to sit for a few hours.
-Repeat step 4 for about 4 times to ensure that the plant material fully seeps into the coconut oil.
-Be sure that you don’t get the oil too hot to avoid the leaves from getting "crispy.”
+5. Allow the mixture to sit for a few hours.
+Repeat step 4 for about four times to ensure that the plant material fully seeps into the coconut oil.
+Be sure that you don’t get the oil too hot to avoid the leaves from becoming “crispy.”
 You’ll know that the oil is ready when it has taken a green hue.

 You can also make your own chickweed salve by adding a few grams of beeswax.
 The amount generally depends on the consistency and the firmness you’re aiming for.
 This salve can be used to provide relief for insect bites, hot rashes, diaper rash and other skin conditions.

-However, it should be noted that using excessive amounts of chickweed may lead to nausea, vomiting and diarrhea,15 so ideally, as is the case with many other herbs, use chickweed in moderation.
-Chickweed should also be avoided if you’re pregnant and/or breastfeeding because there’s a possibility that it will cause adverse effects on both you and your unborn child.26 It would be best that you avoid using this herb to eliminate the possible risks.
+It should be noted that using excessive amounts of chickweed may lead to nausea, vomiting and diarrhea,25 so ideally, as is the case with many other herbs, use chickweed in moderation.
+If you’re pregnant and/or breastfeeding, take note that there’s insufficient data proving that chickweed is safe for both you and your unborn child.26 It would be best that you avoid using this herb to eliminate the possible risks.